IN THE GARDEN

 The kitchen garden in the centre section grows seasonal vegetables and herbs, as well as companion and beneficial insect-attracting plants, from diverse culinary traditions including Mediterranean, European and Asian.

-The kitchen garden team works together on Sunday afternoons – in summer 4–6pm, and in winter 3–5pm.
+The team works together on Sunday afternoons – in summer 4–6pm, and in winter 3–5pm.

 Rambling potager garden